0xthomas/succotash/README.md

 unxz -c <UbuntuServer.img.xz> | dd of=/dev/ssd
 ```

-Ubuntu Server has SSH enabled by default which means we don't need to create a file called ssh.
+Ubuntu Server has SSH enabled by default which means we don't need to create a file called 'ssh'.
 Next we can put the SD card in the Pi and make sure the Pi is connected with an ethernet cable.
 Do not connect the SSD yet as the Pi's default bootorder is first USB, then SD.
 Power up the Pi.

 ## Prepare Boot from SSD